pedpax/pedpax/README.md

-- 👋 Hi, I’m @pedpax
+- 👋 Hi, I’m Pedro Duru
-- 👀 I’m interested in data analytics.
+- 👀 I’m a data and business intelligence analyst.
-- 🌱 I’m proficient in ssis/ssrs/ssas, sql, python.
+- 🌱 I’m proficient in ssis/ssrs/ssas, sql, python, R, Microsoft Excel and Microsoft office 365.
 - 💞️ I’m looking to collaborate on so many projects.
 - 📫 How to reach me pedpax9000@gmail.com